solariun/CorePartition/README.md

 # CorePartition
-Partitioning a CORE into several Threads with no prioritizing, this was designed to work, virutally, with any modern micro controller or Microchip as long it uses reverse bottom - up stack structure.
+Partitioning a CORE into several Threads with no prioritizing, this was designed to work, virtally, with any modern micro controller or Microchip as long it uses reverse bottom - up stack addressing.

-Be aware that the CorePartitionLib is a pico Virutal Core emulation, it will slice your CPU into n Porcess Partitions and will create create a virtual stack page for each partition starting by the function it is using to initiate the virutal core.
+Be aware that the CorePartitionLib is a pico Virutal Core emulation, it will slice your CPU into n Porcess Partitions and will create  a virtual stack page for each partition starting by the function it is using to initiate the virutal core.

 To calculate how much memory it will consume, start with the notion that each thread willl consume aroud 60 ~ 120 bites depending on your target bit channel size plus the virtual stack page.